Orange-bellied parrot: Recovery program

 In early 2011, 21 new 'founders' were collected from the wild to improve the captive flock's genetic diversity.
 These birds were shared among the three core institutions with previous orange-bellied parrot breeding experience (Taroona, Healesville Sanctuary and Adelaide Zoo) and were paired with existing captive birds to begin spreading new genes through the captive population.

 In May 2011, media attention focussed on the 10 individuals transferred by aircraft from Tasmania to Healesville Sanctuary near Melbourne, which was described as a last-ditch effort to save the species from extinction.
 It is hoped that the new additions from the wild will improve the genetic diversity of the 80 birds at Healesville Sanctuary, which are all descended from three pairs.
 Captive populations in Hobart and Adelaide are also important to the aim of releasing captive bred birds back to the wild.

 In July, 2012, it was announced that 19 of 21 pairs with founders had produced eggs and that across all three institutions, 31 fledglings had been produced from these new pairs.

 Captive breeding was expanded at the end of 2011 when Priam Australia Pty Ltd., a commercial parrot breeding centre in New South Wales, received five pairs of orange-bellied parrots.

 In August, 2012, a private zoo, Moonlit Sanctuary in Pearcedale, Victoria, received seven birds for display and possible breeding.
 The same month, another private zoo, Halls Gap Zoo in western Victoria, received five pairs of birds for breeding.
 In 2016 Moonlit Sanctuary opened a dedicated facility for 20 pairs, while Halls Gap had withdrawn from the program in the previous year.
-With three larger breeding facilities and four smaller groups of birds involved in the captive breeding program, it is hoped the captive population will increase quickly.
+With three larger breeding facilities and two smaller groups of birds involved in the captive breeding program, it is hoped the captive population will increase quickly.

 Carolyn Hogg and colleagues suggested that the low genetic diversity could be boosted by select breeding with a close relative.
 Of its three closest relatives, the blue-winged parrot is most similar in behaviour and habitat preferences, and hence is recommended for a captive trial of interspecific hybridization to improve genetic diversity.